rompe/ansible-sync-dir-from-other-host/README.md

 ### Restrictions

-Using `scp` is simple and works without any special prerequites However, if you need to transfer huge directories, you might be better off using an rsync based solution to save network traffic.
+Using `scp` is simple and works without any special prerequites.
+However, if you need to transfer huge directories, you might be better off using an rsync based solution to save network traffic.

 ### License